linas/atomspace-ipfs/README.md

         by asking someone for it.
      ++ Update the Valuation file.
      ++ IPNS publish the new file.
-     Note that the updates are conflict-prone.
-So a CRDT format for the Valuation file is required.
+     Note that the updates to the IncomingSet are conflict-prone.
+So a CRDT format for IncomingSets is required.

   Issues:
   -- Publishing a single large AtomSpace file is ugly; it prevents